Back to posts

 💡

-• High-Write Throughput: ClickHouse is designed for high-speed data ingestion.
-Its multi-threaded architecture is optimized for parallel processing, which makes it perfect for handling those massive log volumes.
+• High-Write Throughput: ClickHouse is engineered for high-speed data ingestion, leveraging a multi-threaded architecture optimized for parallel processing, ideal for handling massive log volumes.

-• Column-Oriented Storage: ClickHouse uses column-oriented storage, which means faster read and write operations.
-This setup helps with efficient data storage and retrieval, especially useful for analytical workloads.
+• Column-Oriented Storage: ClickHouse employs column-oriented storage, accelerating read and write operations.
+This design enhances data storage and retrieval efficiency, particularly for analytical workloads.

-• Efficient Compression: ClickHouse employs advanced compression techniques like LZ4 and ZSTD.
-These techniques help minimize storage space and improve I/O efficiency, which is crucial when dealing with petabyte-scale data.
+• Efficient Compression: ClickHouse utilizes advanced compression techniques like LZ4 and ZSTD, minimizing storage space and improving I/O efficiency, crucial for petabyte-scale data.
+ZSTD, in particular, offers a compelling balance between compression ratio and decompression speed, making it ideal for analytical workloads.

 Zomato's logging system architecture